Sinks can make or break the mood and style in your kitchen. There are more varieties in sink materials, shapes, sizes, and function than ever before.

 Learn more about The Galley Workstation Sinks here.
 We offer sinks and plumbing fixtures by all these major manufacturers: American Standard, Blanco, Danze, Elkay, Franke, Fiat, Grohe, Hansgrohe, Hamat USA, InSinkErator, Jacuzzi, Lenova Sinks, KWC, Kohler, Robern, Whitehaus and many others.

 Kohler has a wonderful online utility where you can mix and match kitchen sink colors and styles, faucet styles and finishes and countertop colors to create the perfect custom look you want for your new or remodeled kitchen.
 Explore the other links above for even more sink and fixture options.

 Still confused?
-No problem just give us a call, stop by our showroom in Castle Rock or Denver, or schedule your FREE, no-obligation consultation here.
+No problem just give us a call, stop by one of our showrooms, or schedule your FREE, no-obligation consultation here.